KAIZN-io/2DTissue/README.md

 ## Compile the C++ code for accessing it in Julia

+0. only once: run `make init` to initialize the project
 1. register your C++ script in the CMakeLists.txt file
 2. open a terminal in the root of the project
 3. run `make build` to compile the C++ code